Overv/Open.GL/content/articles-en/depthstencils.md

 Stencil buffer
 ========

-The stencil buffer is an optional extension of the depth buffer that gives you more control over the question which fragments should be drawn and which shouldn't.
+The stencil buffer is an optional extension of the depth buffer that gives you more control over the question of which fragments should be drawn and which shouldn't.
 Like the depth buffer, a value is stored for every pixel, but this time you get to control when and how this value changes and when a fragment should be drawn depending on this value.
-Note that if the depth test fails, the stencil test no longer determines whether a fragment is drawn or not, but can still affect values in the stencil buffer!
+Note that if the depth test fails, the stencil test no longer determines whether a fragment is drawn or not, but these fragments can still affect values in the stencil buffer!

 To get a bit more acquainted with the stencil buffer before using it, let's start by analyzing a simple example.

 <img src="/media/img/c5_stencil.png" alt="" />

 In this case the stencil buffer was first cleared with zeroes and then a rectangle of ones was drawn to it.
-The drawing operation of the cube use the values from the stencil buffer to only draw fragments with a stencil value of 1.
+The drawing operation of the cube uses the values from the stencil buffer to only draw fragments with a stencil value of 1.

-Now that you have an understanding of what the stencil buffer is used for, we'll look at the relevant OpenGL calls.
+Now that you have an understanding of what the stencil buffer does, we'll look at the relevant OpenGL calls.

 	glEnable(GL_STENCIL_TEST);